 Jennifer Garvey Berger is an expert on adult development theory as it relates to leadership.
-In her book Changing on the Job: Developing Leaders for a Complex World (Amazon UK, US) she identifies a four-stage path to growth that an individual might take to develop a more complex form of mind.
-She also identifies three specific habits of mind that a leader should cultivate to allow them to better navigate a world of increasing complexity and ambiguity.
+In her book Changing on the Job: Developing Leaders for a Complex World (Amazon UK, US) she identifies three specific habits of mind that a leader should cultivate to allow them to better navigate a world of increasing complexity and ambiguity.
+She also identifies a four-stage path to growth that an individual might take to develop a more complex form of mind.

 Changing on the Job is written for people who really want to understand the shape and features of adult growth so they can either support their own growth and development or support the growth and development of others.
 Being a book about complexity, not simplicity, it avoids the temptation to provide a prescription for achieving a self-transformed form of mind.
 Instead, it really gets under the hood of what it takes to be a true leader with developed forms and habits mind.